mas2020-golang/raptor/README.md

 ## Installing raptor

+We tested `raptor` on Linux and Mac.
+To work on Linux you need to get installed one of the following software:
+- xclip
+- xsel

 ## Environment variables
 Follow the list of the env variables you can use:
 - `CRYPTEX_FOLDER`: it is folder where to store the boxes.
 You can set this variable to override the standard behaviour (searching the boxes in the `$HOME/.cryptex/boxes` folder).